kids encyclopedia robot

 Political positions

-The American Conservative Union's Center for Legislative Accountability gives Fischer a lifetime rating of 81.12.
+The American Conservative Union's Center for Legislative Accountability gave Fischer a lifetime rating of 81.12 as of 2021.
 The politically liberal Americans for Democratic Action gave her a 2019 score of 0%.

 Climate change